This geometric heart painting is inspired by stained glass. Watercolor paints and black glue make this multimedia project bright and beautiful!

 The star of this project is black glue.
 The black glue doesn’t serve as an adhesive at all but rather serves as a drawing tools that resists the watercolor paint.
 Check out this post on black glue to see how to whip up your own bottle of black glue.

-The color is thank to watercolor paints.
+The color is thanks to watercolor paints.
 These watercolor paints are my favorite- they’re so brilliant and have so many beautiful colors.
 If you’re looking for a student grade watercolor I love these Crayola paints!

 How to draw a geometric heart…